OWASP/crAPI/docs/challenges.md

 # << 2 secret challenges >>

-There are two more secret challenges in CRAPI, that are pretty complex, and for now we don’t share details about them, except the fact they are really cool.
+There are two more secret challenges in crAPI, that are pretty complex, and for now we don’t share details about them, except the fact they are really cool.